-1.3.7 Summary of Proposed Restoration Actions
+1.3.7 Summary of Preferred Restoration Actions

 The goal of restoration under OPA and OSPRA is to restore injured natural resources to the conditions that existed prior to the Incident and to compensate the public for interim losses.
 The Trustees evaluated a range of restoration actions with the potential to compensate for the natural resource and resource service losses resulting from the Incident.
-As indicated in Table 2, the Trustees propose to select restoration actions directed at water column, marine mammals and birds to compensate for those losses.
+As indicated in Table 2, the Trustees select restoration actions directed at water column, marine mammals and birds to compensate for those losses.

 Table 2.
-Proposed restoration actions for injured resources and services associated with the Incident.
+Preferred restoration actions for injured resources and services associated with the Incident.

-Duran and Destauration Astimus Injured Resources/Services Proposed Restoration Actions Water Column Calcasieu Lake & Sabine National Wildlife Refuge water Column Living Shoreline project.
-Marine Mammal Pantropical spotted dolphin genetic stock assessment Birds Creation/enhancement of a bird nesting island and Birds crevasse splay clean-out
+Injured Resources/Services Preferred Restoration Actions Water Column Calcasieu Lake & Sabine National Wildlife Refuge water Column Living Shoreline project.
+Marine Mammal Pantropical spotted dolphin genetic stock assessment D:1- Creation/enhancement of a bird nesting island and Birds crevasse splay clean-out nearshore environments of Calcasieu Lake and the Bird's Foot Delta.
+This section describes environmental resources that are relevant to the decision making process, as required by NEPA.